michaelssavage/plantbassd/posts/news/another-love-story-26-8-22.md

 path: "news"
 ---

-# Another Love Story

 <p class="smallText"><i>Editing by Peter Toal & Michael Savage/ Words & Design by Michael Savage</i></p>

 Another Love Story aims to start the journey slowly, build you up and gently take you back down to where you started your weekend.
 Leaving the festival feeling optimistic and fulfilled on Sunday evening is a refreshing change to other festivals where attendees collectively trudge away from the grounds on Monday morning.
-Another Love Story is intimate.

-The festival has evolved over time, accomodating a larger crowd over the past years.
+The festival has evolved over time, accommodating a larger crowd over the past years.
 Food options and packaging where possible have moved towards a more sustainable effort and the once open Killyon Manor has now been closed off to the public.
-We both encountered some mellow spirits over the weekend telling us stories of having attended Another Love Story each year since 2016 and proudly saying that it has continued to outdo itself in production and entertainment year in, year out.
+We encountered some mellow spirits over the weekend who attended previous Love Story's each year since 2016 and proudly saying that it has continued to outdo itself in production and entertainment year in, year out.
 A beloved Irish celebration of artists from every part of the isle.

 Noteworthy to us was the incredible sound systems with each stage having great designs and attentive engineers mixing live.
 Much thought was put into the best possible listening experience.
 The main stage in particular had a natural enclosed space by the trees creating a perfect soundscape.